 How Does CBD Oil Affect Pain?

-CBD affects the way in which the body's endocannabinoid system works, helping to manage pain much more effectively.
+CBD affects how the body's endocannabinoid system works, helping to manage pain much more effectively.

-The endocannabinoid system is responsible for managing a number of different processes within the body, including sleep patterns, stress responses, and pain.
+The endocannabinoid system is responsible for managing several different processes within the body, including sleep patterns, stress responses, and pain.

-The body's natural cannabinoids work to ensure that the endocannabinoid system is able to do all of these things.
+The body's natural cannabinoids work to ensure that the endocannabinoid system can do all of these things.
 However, when the body is under mental or physical stress, the endocannabinoid system can become overwhelmed.

-The cannabinoids within CBD oil can support the body's cannabinoids giving the endocannabinoid system the extra boost that it needs in order to regulate pain.
+The cannabinoids within CBD oil can support the body's cannabinoids giving the endocannabinoid system the extra boost that it needs to regulate pain.

 Pain can be caused by inflammation throughout the body.
 In many cases of arthritis, CBD oil can reduce such inflammation and, in turn, reduce the pain that is felt.

-When working to its full potential, the endocannabinoid system is able to prevent the body's inflammation defense mechanism, even stopping pain before it is perceived.
+When working to its full potential, the endocannabinoid system can prevent the body's inflammation defense mechanism, even stopping pain before it is perceived.

 How to Use CBD Oil for Pain